 If you cannot connect, please click HERE for the most common solutions.

-LeadiQ automatically detects and prevents duplicate entries from being created in your Salesforce.
+LeadIQ automatically detects and prevents duplicate entries from being created in your Salesforce.
 Prior to capturing in the extension, you will see an indication of when someone already exists in Salesforce with the cloud icon under their picture, highlighted in red here:

 When you hover the mouse over the cloud icon, a window will appear with a preview of the person's details in SFDC.
-The blue arrow above points to a clickable link which will take you to that person's page in Salesforce.
+The blue arrow above points to a clickable link that will take you to that person's page in Salesforce.

 LeadIQ uses the following data points to determine if someone already exists in Salesforce: